SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 To develop a simple "Hello world" microservice in Python, you need to:

-* Create a Python web application
+* Create a Python web application.
-* Create the Dockerfile
+* Create the Dockerfile.
-* Add the microservice manifest
+* Add the microservice manifest.
-* Build and run the application
+* Build and run the application.

 #### Creating a Python web application